-Originally a terminal was a screen and a keyboard, looking very
+Originally a terminal was a screen and a keyboard, looking

-(is) a text-only interface to the
+(is) a text-only interface to the computer.
+You got 25 lines

-computer.
-You got 25 lines of 80 fixed-width white-on-black or
+of 80 fixed-width white-on-black or green-on-black characters,

-and no mouse; maybe reverse-video as a form of
+no fonts, no colours, and no mouse; maybe reverse-video as a

-Figure C.1: Text-only display terminals
+Figure B.1: Text-only display terminals

 Images courtesy of Wikipedia.